vpKumaravel/NEAR/README.md

 (6) To tune ASR user-defined parameters ASR Cut-off Parameter (_k_) and ASR Processing Mode (_Correction & Removal_), use the files in **TuneASR** as template and customize the code as per your requirements (more details in the comments section of each file). <br />

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version. <br />

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details. <br />

+You should have received a copy of the GNU General Public License along with this program; if not, see http://www.gnu.org/licenses/.

 ### Citation
 ```
 @article{V.P.
 Kumaravel